AztecProtocol/aztec-packages/docs/docs/protocol-specs/gas-and-fees/kernel-tracking.md

 The PublicKernelSetup circuit takes in a `PublicKernelData` and a `PublicCallData` and outputs a `PublicKernelCircuitPublicInputs`.

+It must set the `constant_data.global_variables` to the `global_variables` from `PublicCircuitPublicInputs`, as a means to initialize them, since they were zero in the previous kernel coming from private.

 It must assert that the `revert_code` in the `PublicCircuitPublicInputs` is equal to zero.

 It must assert that the `public_call.call_stack_item.public_inputs.global_variables.gas_fees` are valid according to the [update rules defined](./published-gas-and-fee-data.md#updating-the-gasfees-object).